An Unexpected Encounter

 I believe this is a huge contributing factor in why there are so many multi-lingual people in oral cultures, yet in literate cultures like America or Russia, you have a much higher percentage of monolingual people who struggle to learn a second language.
 We unknowingly hold our noses high in our books and consider these ancient, tried and tested oral methods to be relics of the past, only left alive in “uneducated, illiterate” corners of the world.

 I firmly believe, based on what I have seen in these cultures and experience in my own life with my own family’s attempts at learning language, that a return to orality would see a drastic improvement in Westerners’ ability to learn foreign languages.
 I believe there is still a place for books even if we’re focusing on oral learning methods.
 Literacy is not a bad thing, but like any tool, it has a right and a wrong way to be used.
-We can still enjoy novels and write poetry.
+We can and should still enjoy novels, poetry, and witty blog posts.
+We should wield literacy in creative ways to shape and improve our cultures.
 But when it comes to actually learning a language, I believe that the initial place of literacy is in organizing lesson plans and assisting oral activities like spoken repetition and storytelling.
 Just like a child who spends years listening and learning to speak before they ever even touch a pencil, we would do well to focus on first learning the language (which is an oral phenomenon, or with sign language, a manual phenomenon) and then later invest in learning how to read it, write it, and analyze its grammar.